 The Greek salads are amazing as are the Greek wines.
 Go figure.
 I don’t think we ordered a meal, except maybe breakfast, that didn’t include the famous Greek salad and yes, wine.
 Well, you have to set your limits somewhere.
 The next day was our visit to the Acropolis/Parthenon.
 Absolutely thought I was going to die on the walk up.
 Only stopped to rest one time though and once there, the view was incredible.
 You could see all of Athens, the mountains and the beautiful Aegean Sea, just like on the postcards.
 We decided to forego the Acropolis Museum.
 After spending the previous day looking at lots of ruins and statues with no heads, seeing it all again kinda lost its “wow” factor.

 Alas, I think my favorite part of Athens was the quaint and winding streets (called the Plaka area) filled with sidewalk cafes and lots of shopping.
 We spent one entire day just shopping, stopping at a cafĂ© for tapas and wine, trying as many Greek foods and wines as we could and so on.
 There’s even an area much like a flea market that’s just open on Sundays where you can buy just about anything.
 We found a really cool antique looking, brass nautical compass that had Capt.
 Craig’s and first mate Jan’s name on it.
-We made sure to get a picture of him acting like he knew how to use it.

 In celebration of our anniversary I wanted to get a waffle at one of the cafes we had seen the previous day.
 We walked around looking for the perfect souvenir and anniversary present that spoke Greece to me.
 After much looking, I settled on a beautiful Greek Key ring (the Greek Key means long life) that my dear sweet husband bought for me.
 He’s the best.